earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The clause `WITH DOCKER` initializes a Docker daemon to be used in the context of a `RUN` command.
 The Docker daemon can be pre-loaded with a set of images using options such as `-pull` and `--load`.
 Once the execution of the `RUN` command has completed, the Docker daemon is stopped and all of its data is deleted, including any volumes and network configuration.
 Any other files that may have been created are kept, however.

+If multiple targets are referenced via `--load`, the images are built in parallel.
+Similarly, multiple images referenced with `--pull` will be downloaded in parallel.

 The clause `WITH DOCKER` automatically implies the `RUN --privileged` flag.